Everyone loves apple pie! And this Hazelnut Crust Apple Pie is so good, they won’t know it’s paleo!

 - Slice them in half moon slices, about 1/8 inch thick.

-- Blend your soaked dates with water blender until smooth.
+- Blend your soaked dates with the water blender until smooth.

 - In a large sauce pot, on medium heat, melt coconut oil, mix in date puree.